waggle-sensor/waggle/nodecontroller/docs/copy_image_to_sd_card.md

 brew install nmap
 ```

-Find IP address of odroid device in your network:
+Use nmap to list all devices in your network:
 ```bash
 nmap -sP <yourIP>/24
 ```
 If the output does not include hostnames, you might have a hard time to figure out which of the listed devices is your ODROID.
-You can point nmap to a DNS server.
+(You could disconnect the ODROID from the network and run nmap again and the compare the two lists of devices.)
+You can also point nmap to a DNS server.
 Assuming your IP is 10.10.10.120 and your router is acting as a DNS server with IP address 10.10.10.1, you could run nmap like this:

 ```bash
 nmap -sP --dns-servers=10.10.10.1 10.10.10.120/24
 ```

+Your ODROID should show up in that list with a hostname containing the name "waggle".

 Now you should be able to ssh into your ODROID:
 ```bash